LowCostSensor/FROG-sensor/README.md

+## Build Your Own FROG
+We can support the assembly of FROG sensors for research or educational purposes.
+Users only need to cover component and shipping costs.
 For any information, please contact riccardogaetano.cirrone@unipa.it

 This FROG sensor measures chlorophyll-a fluorescence and turbidity in water using LEDs and a photodiode.
 It converts light intensity readings into concentration values (ppb) or relative fluorescence signals, logs data locally to an SD card for offline storage, can upload measurements to ThingSpeak over Wi-Fi for remote monitoring.
 The device runs automatic measurements at regular intervals.